runag/runag/README.md

 ## Use of the library in scripts or interactive use

-Runag is a collection of functions that you might load into your interactive bash terminal or in your scripts with the `. runag` or `source runag` command.
+Rùnag is a collection of functions that you might load into your interactive bash terminal or in your scripts with the `. runag` or `source runag` command.

-## Runagfile
+## Rùnagfile

 You could make a file called `runagfile` and then run `runag` to execute commands from it.
 You could also have a directory called `runagfile` that must contain an `index.sh` file.
 At your convenience you could organise the rest of the files in that directory.

-Possible runagfile locations are:
+Possible rùnagfile locations are:

 ```sh
 # in current working directory